JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

     The risk of over fitting is less on SVM

 17. **What is KNN and how it's working?**

+    a supervised , non-parametric method that calculates y_hat using the average value or most common class of its k-nearest points

+    dimension reduction should be applied before knn

 18. **Does KNN has any assumption for the data distribution?** No